jhyuklee/jhyuklee.github.io/blogs/phrase-retrieval-and-beyond/README.md

     <img src="images/drqa.png" alt="" class="figure-img img-fluid" alt="Responsive image" style="margin:20px" width="650px">
     <br>Figure 3.
 An example of the retriever-reader approach called DrQA [<a href='#reference'>7</a>]. <br>DrQA retrieves top-5 documents from Wikipedia with Document Retriever and <br> these documents are processed by Document Reader based on Bi-LSTM.
 </p>
-Although it is widely adopted in many open-domain QA models, retriever-reader approaches still need to <b>read about hundred passages for every question</b> with heavy reader models.
+Although widely adopted in many open-domain QA models, retriever-reader approaches still need to <b>process about hundred passages for every question</b> with heavy reader models.
-For instance, a state-of-the-art reader model for open-domain QA requires 64 32GB V100 GPUs for training, which is very difficult to afford in academia [<a href='#reference'>8</a>] while it is prohibitively slow to run without GPUs.
+For instance, a state-of-the-art reader model for open-domain QA requires 64 32GB V100 GPUs for training, which is very difficult to afford in academia [<a href='#reference'>8</a>] and is prohibitively slow to run without GPUs.
 In addition to the complexity issue, the retriever-reader approach can suffer from <b>error propagation</b> since the reader model will never be able to find the answer if the document retriever fails to retrieve documents that contain the answers.
 <br><br>
 Based on the spirit of PIQA, phrase retrieval [<a href='#reference'>2</a>] was proposed to tackle these limitations.